-Site Distance to relevant Natura 2000 sites Possible Mechanism by which Policy may impact European Site(s) Impacted Likely significant effect and need for Appropriate Assessment?
-Policy E1.6 King's Lynn - South of Parkway (260 houses) 6km from Roydon SAC The proposed housing numbers would not, in isolation, result in a likely significant effect on the qualifying SAC/Ramsar features.
+Site Distance to rele Natura 2000 site Possible Mechanism by which Policy may impact European Site(s) Possible Feature(s) Impacted Likely significant effect and need for Appropriate Assessment? not likely to be significant in isolation, but should be considered in combination.
+Policy E1.6 King's Lynn - South of Parkway (260 houses) 6km from Ro SAC oydon The proposed housing numbers would not, in isolation, result in a likely significant effect on the qualifying SAC/Ramsar features.
 However there may be effects on Annex 1 species (nightjar and woodlark) which nest on the site, these are also addressed in view of the possibility of designation as SPA.
 SPA features (disturbance of breeding/wintering birds) SAC features (coastal habitats) No The policy, in common with other proposed housing sites around King's Lynn, directly addresses the issue of recreational disturbance to designated sites in the area, including Roydon and Dersingham SAC (and their stated bird interest which is of SPA quality).
 The series of safeguards the policies stipulate are effective in removing the likelihood of a significant effect.
 Increased day-trip visitors to the coast from King's Lynn may contribute to physical, visual and noise disturbance of breeding and wintering birds at The Wash SPA and North Norfolk Coast SPA, and SAC features.
 They may also contribute to physical damage of SAC coastal habitats.
 These visitors are not likely to cause a likely significant effect in isolation, but should also be considered in combination with other housing allocations.
 Physical disturbance to SAC habitats are also not likely to be significant in isolation, but should be considered in combination.
-Policy E1.7 King's Lynn - Land at Lynnsport (450 houses) 6km from Roydon SAC The proposed housing numbers would not, in isolation, result in a likely significant effect on the qualifying SAC/Ramsar features.
-However there may be effects on Annex 1 species (nightjar and woodlark) which nest on the site, these are also addressed in view of the possibility of designation as SPA.
-The policy, in common with other proposed housing sites SPA features (disturbance of breeding/wintering birds) SAC features (coastal habitats) No
+Policy E1.7 King's Lynn - Land at Lynnsport (450 oydon The proposed housing numbers would not, in isolation, result in a likely significant effect on the qualifying SAC/Ramsar features.
+However there may be effects on Annex 1 species (nightjar and woodlark) which nest on SPA features (disturbance of breeding/wintering birds) SAC features No